-- The risk of higher energy bills for some default tariff customers, either as a direct or indirect impact of the cap. - The risk of higher energy bills for fixed tariff customers. - The risk of market exit by suppliers making up a large proportion of the market, leading to disruption to consumers.
+- The risk of a reduction in customer service levels in response to reduced supplier revenues and profits. - The risk of higher energy bills for some default tariff customers, either as a direct or indirect impact of the cap. - The risk of higher energy bills for fixed tariff customers. - The risk of market exit by suppliers making up a large proportion of the market, leading to disruption to consumers.

-These are detailed further in Chapter 8.
+These are detailed further in Chapters 5 and 6.